 Don’t forget about pest control.
 If you are using containers or have a raised bed garden, you won’t have to worry too much about rabbits.
 But if you think some furry critters will be interested in your veggies, then surround your garden with some type of fencing (I just use chicken wire).
 As far as bug control, your best resource are the employees at your local nursery.
 They have a wealth of knowledge about the pests in your area, and they will recommend effective measures to combat them.

 Lastly, it’s important to note that starting a garden takes the most time and energy in the beginning.
 Once things are in the ground, pests are controlled, and you have a watering routine, the hard work is over.
 Then you get to reap the harvest of that work.
 You might have some bumps along the way, but takes the lessons from the garden all in stride.
 Have you ever had a garden?
 Do you plan to start one this year?
 Let me know in the comments below.
+If you’re looking for other spring themed activities, check out how I make a spring sensory box here.
 And as always, if you liked this post, please share it with your friends.